Find that plant!

 This activity will familiarise children and young people with the different growing conditions plants may need, and enable learners to find plants suitable for different spaces and needs.
 Learners will explore the Royal Horticultural Society’s ‘Find a plant’ online search to filter plants by criteria such as sunlight, soil and plant type.
 They will also have the opportunity to look for plants suitable for their own school site.

-This activity is a great first step to involve young people in choosing the plants that will feature in their Nature Park, after thinking about ideas for improvement and starting to plan your project.
+This activity is a great first step to involve young people in choosing the plants that will feature in their Nature Park.

 ~ 1 hour